FedCVT: Semi-supervised Vertical Federated Learning with Cross-view Training: The Proposed Approach

-Deep neural networks have been widely used to learn feature representation \cite{Oquab14}.
-For each party, we utilize two neural networks to learn feature representations from raw input data.
-One is to learn feature representations weakly shared between the two parties and the other is to learn feature representations unique to each party.
+Deep neural networks have been widely used to learn representations \cite{Oquab14}.
+In this work, we utilize two neural networks for each party to learn representations from raw input data.
+One is to learn representations weakly shared between the two parties and the other is to learn representations unique to each party.